akash19-tech/loan-Prediction-project/README.md

 # loan -prediction
- This is the machine elarning project for Data Science
+ This is the machine learning project for Data Science